MECHANICAL ENGINEERING (MEGN)

 Equivalent with MEGN588,

 This course addresses the formulation of integer programming models, the branch-and-bound algorithm, total unimodularity and the ease with which these models are solved, and then suggest methods to increase tractability, including cuts, strong formulations, and decomposition techniques, e.g., Lagrangian relaxation, Benders decomposition.
 Applications include manufacturing, energy, mining, transportation and logistics, and the military.
 Computer use for modeling (in a language such as AMPL) and solving (with software such as CPLEX) these optimization problems is introduced.
-Offered every other year.
-3 hours lecture; 3 semester hours.
-Prerequisite: MATH111, MATH112.
+This is a graduate version of the undergraduate course MEGN 488; students may not take both MEGN 488 and MEGN 588.
+Prerequisites: MATH111 and MATH112.

 View Course Learning Outcomes